FBoucher/stream-projects/Streams/2019-12-06-Blind2021-Upgrade-and-MongoDB.md

 Summary
 -------

-In this session, Frank is
+In this recorded live session from Twitch , Frank is upgrading to .Net Core v3.1 LTS.
+Than learn how to save some information (not a save game yet...) in MongoDB using a Docker container to host the database.

 Replay
 ------